top of page

 Vallée de Mai Nature Reserve, Seychelles

-Exploring the stunning Vallée de Mai Nature Reserve.
+Exploring the stunning Vallée de Mai Nature Reserve

 The reserve consists of nineteen-and-a-half hectares of palm forest on the tiny island of Praslin.
-Visitors can see the famous ‘coco de mer’, the largest seed in the plant kingdom and from a palm tree that is believed to have once grown in the depths of the ocean.
-You might also be able to spot the rare Seychelles black parrot as well as mammals, snakes and reptiles.
+Be wowed by the huge ‘coco de mer’, the largest seed in the plant kingdom and from a palm tree that is believed to have once grown in the depths of the ocean.

 Curieuse Marine National Park, Seychelles

-Meet one of the Seychelles' most famous residents.
+Meet one of the Seychelles' most famous residents

 Curieuse has an interesting history - for a hundred years it was a leper colony and the old doctor’s house built in 1873 is now a national museum housing displays on the Seychelles’ history and its flora and fauna.

-Soak up the culture and then enjoy a dive at the coral gardens and Pointe Rouge, or take a fifteen minute boat ride to St Pierre islet with its fantastic snorkel and dive opportunities.
+Soak up the culture and then enjoy a dive at the Coral Gardens and Pointe Rouge, or take a fifteen minute boat ride to St Pierre islet with its fantastic snorkel and dive opportunities.

 Moyenne Island, Seychelles

-Lazy days in the Ste Anne Marine National Park.
+Lazy days in the Ste Anne Marine National Park

 Moyenne Island now boasts more than two thirds of all endemic plants to the Seychelles.
 It’s also rumoured to be the resting place of the diamond and ruby encrusted ‘Fiery Cross of Goa’ which was allegedly buried by pirates in the 1700s.
 Grimshaw was offered millions by investors for the island but he refused and in 2008 it was declared a National Park.
+Don't forget the kids' beach spades!

 Le Jardin du Roi, Mahé

-The heritage Planter's House at Le Jardin du Roi.
+The heritage Planter's House at Le Jardin du Roi

 Le Jardin du Roi is located two kilometres up in the hills above Anse Royale.
 The lush spice gardens were created by French spice entrepreneur Pierre Poivre.
 And yes, you read and translated that correctly - it is likely he was the ‘Peter Piper’ (or Pepper) of the famous English tongue-twister.